Application Periods

 Complete the Associate Degree Nurse Program Application Form.

-The ADN application is an e-form that will be accessable via a link that will be released on 11/6 and will close on 11/10.
+The ADN application is an e-form that will be accessible via a link that will be available during the application periods listed above.
 All applications must be submitted through the application link, there are no in-person applications.
 Do not print out the materials to hand deliver as the Nursing Department will not accept in-person submissions.

 Application review for content will not happen during submission of applications.

 Application review will happen at a later date.
-The Nursing Department is not responsible for misplaced or failed delivery of application materials.
+The Nursing Department is not responsible for misplaced or failed submissions of application materials.

 It is the responsibility of the student to ensure the application is complete at the time of submission.
 Incomplete applications will not be considered for admission.